CamiloGTR/awesome-software-for-students/README.md

 * [Prezi](https://prezi.com/) - Web-based app to make presentations.
 * [Google Slides](https://www.google.com/slides/about/) - Similar to Power Point but with the added element of collaboration.

-## Email & Web
+## Web
-* [Thunderbird](https://www.thunderbird.net) ⭐ - a free email application that's easy to set up and customize.
 * [Firefox](https://www.mozilla.org) - Web browser with a large collection of add-ons available.
 It is backed by Mozilla, a non-profit organization that supports innovation, freedom, and an open Web.
 * [Vivaldi](https://vivaldi.com/) - From the same team that developed Opera (so many features remain the same), this browser started as some users disgruntled the transition of Opera from the Presto layout engine to a Chromium-based browser.
 * [Brave](https://brave.com/) - An open-source web browser developed by Brave Software Inc. based on the Chromium web browser.
 The browser blocks ads and website trackers.

+## Email
+* [Thunderbird](https://www.thunderbird.net) ⭐ - A free email application that's easy to set up and fully customizable.
+* [eMClient](https://www.emclient.com/) - A fully-featured email client with a modern and easy-to-use interface. eM Client also offers calendar, tasks, contacts and chat.
+* [Mailbird](https://www.getmailbird.com/) - Mailbird is a desktop email client for Windows 7, 8 and 10, inspired by the Sparrow email client for OS X.

 ## Passwords
 * [Keepass](https://keepass.info/) - A free open source password manager, which helps you to manage your passwords in a secure way.
 You can put all your passwords in one database, which is locked with one master key or a key file.